-Provided the site preparation recommendations given in this report are followed, lightly-loaded structures constructed at this site may be supported on a relatively shallow foundation system bearing at a minimum depth of 2 feet below final grade.
+Provided the site preparation recommendations given in this report are followed, lightly-loaded structures constructed at this site may be supported on relatively shallow foundation systems bearing at a minimum depth of 2 feet below final grade, but no deeper than 2 feet below existing grade.
 Foundation elements bearing on existing naturally occurring clay soils or within newly imported compacted structural fill at the recommended depth can be proportioned utilizing a maximum net allowable soil bearing pressure of 2,000 pounds per square foot for isolated spread footings and 1,600 pounds per square foot for continuous (wall) footings.